 Selling any assets also opens up the Fed to another risk that it’s so far been able to dodge: taking a loss.

 Less money sloshing around in the financial system broadly tightens financial conditions.
 That might prompt businesses to delay any new investments — including hiring.
 The worst-case scenario is a tick-up in joblessness.

 All of that shows, the Fed’s shrinking balance sheet is a major factor to watch moving forward — and also a reason to concentrate on building up your emergency fund.

 Another group caught in the crossfire could be investors.
 The Fed’s plans to unwind its balance sheet has contributed to the year’s choppy financial conditions, with the S&P 500 down more than 19 percent to start the year.

 Keep a long-term focus and tune out the noise: The Fed’s overarching goal is to get monetary policy on track to a more sustainable level, one that paves the way for a long and sustainable expansion and flushes the massive price pressures out of the financial system.

 Still, the Fed’s balance sheet drawdown is a major unknown, and only in hindsight will investors and consumers be able to judge its full impact.

-“This is the Wild West of monetary policy,” Invesco’s Hooper says.
+“This is the Wild West of monetary policy,” says Kristina Hooper, chief global market strategist at Invesco.
 “We are in the land of experimental monetary policy.
 We just don’t know how this is going to play out.”